Measurable Krylov Spaces and Eigenenergy Count in Quantum State Dynamics

-In this work, we discuss Krylov spaces for pure states, building upon prior research on operator and state complexity as explored in \cite{PAR19, BAL22, ALI23}.
-The basis vectors of the already researched vector space $\mathrm{K}$ exhibit unequal lengths, posing challenges for orthonormalization.
-Additionally, a substantial number of matrix multiplications are required to compute the powers $H^i$, and rounding errors accumulate with each power.
-Since $H$ is a Hermitian matrix, experimental computation of $H^i$ is currently unfeasible, requiring classical machine computation.
-While manageable for small systems, this becomes challenging for large quantum systems. \\ These challenges find resolution with the introduction of the space $\mathrm{G}$, where each basis vector consists of a state evolved over time under the corresponding Hamiltonian, ensuring normalization.
-We first show the equivalence between the Krylov space $\mathrm{K}$ and the state space $\mathrm{G}$, see \cref{theorem:2time_lim}.
-Orthonormalization of the basis of $\mathrm{G}$ becomes more straightforward as all basis vectors are of equal length.
-Furthermore, each vector can be computed through a single matrix exponential operation, denoted as $\ket{g_j}=e^{-iHt_j}\ket{\Psi_0}$, ensuring that each vector exhibits similar rounding errors. \cref{theorem:3Eigenvalue_EQ} shows that the dimension of $\mathrm{K}$ and $\mathrm{G}$ should be $d$, where $d$ represents the number of pairwise distinct eigenvalues of the Hamiltonian $H$.\\ Finally, we demonstrate the invariance of the vector space $\mathrm{G}$ under a global phase, which facilitates the computation of basis vectors $\ket{g_j}$ through quantum mechanical measurements.
-This property allows for the effective utilization of this expressivity measure in large quantum mechanical systems and aids in determining the number of pairwise distinct eigenvalues in a quantum mechanical experiment, as illustrated in \cref{lemma:1globalPhase}.
+Finally, we demonstrate the invariance of the vector space $\mathrm{G}$ under a global phase, which facilitates the computation of basis vectors $\ket{g_j}$ through quantum mechanical measurements.
+This property allows for the utilization of this expressivity measure in large quantum mechanical systems and aids in determining the number of pairwise distinct eigenvalues in a quantum mechanical experiment, as illustrated in \cref{lemma:1globalPhase}.
 To assess the representation accuracy of $\mathrm{G}$, we simulate various Hamiltonians and compute the dimension $m$ of $\mathrm{G}$ along with the number of pairwise distinct eigenvalues $d$ of the Hamiltonian in \cref{sec:num_ver}.